alteryx/woodwork/contributing.md

 * Use Git to clone the project and make changes to the codebase.
 Once you have obtained a copy of the code, you should create a development environment that is separate from your existing Python environment so that you can make and test changes without compromising your own work environment.
 * You can run the following steps to clone the code, create a separate virtual environment, and install woodwork in editable mode.
+* Remember to create a new branch indicating the issue number with a descriptive name

   ```bash
   git clone https://github.com/alteryx/woodwork.git